Is a municipality required to share non-manufacturing omitted taxes with other taxing jurisdictions?

 What are the requirements for submitting a request to share omitted taxes to DOR?

-If the total non-manufacturing omitted tax listed on a municipality's tax roll exceeds $5,000, the municipality must file a Request for Sharing Non-Manufacturing Omitted Taxes (PC-205) with DOR by October 1 in the year the omitted taxes are listed on the tax roll. (sec.
+A municipality must file Requests for Sharing Non-Manufacturing Omitted Taxes (Form PC-205) with DOR by October 1 in the year the omitted taxes are listed on the tax roll for each single description of property with taxes of $250 or more. (sec.
 74.315, Wis.
 Stats.)

 What if the tax roll is not finalized by October 1?